C-SUITE Executives Are Terrible at Social Media

 The team would work on “messaging” and “delivery” and “bridging” from one topic to the next.
 They’d set up cameras in a simulated studio and practice taking the “hard questions” from a mock reporter who’d press them on the key issues they’d likely face in a real situation.

 Too frequently senior company leadership are not involved in the social media process.
-It’s outsourced to marketing people or the PR agency.
+It’s outsourced to marketing professionals or the PR agency.

 Often as a result the CEO doesn’t have the skill or the understanding for how to deal with a fast-breaking situation on social media.
 Even if the PR department is prepared, there can be a bottleneck trying to get the senior leaders on board to approve a 240-character social media post.